nicopujia/website/content/pages/about.md

 ![With Guillermo Rauch]({static}/images/photos/2025/rauch.jpeg)

 Finally, I arrived in San Francisco, and the magic began.
 Biking through the famous bridge, self-driving cars, the beautiful architecture, the tech billboards, and all the incredible people I met from different origins, but shaped with the same Bay Area culture, where one's creativity and ability to make an impact matter more than anything else.
-What a better example of this than [Guillermo Rauch](https://x.com/rauchg), whom I got the opportunity to meet.
+What better example of this than [Guillermo Rauch](https://x.com/rauchg), whom I got the opportunity to meet.
 Besides, it was mind-bending discovering how common it is for millions of dollars to flow in and out of tech startups.
-Wrapping up: although the trip was just little a bit more than a week long, it radically reinforced my desire to stay for at least a few years more.
+Wrapping up: although the trip was just a little bit more than a week long, it radically reinforced my desire to stay for at least a few years more.

 ### Today and tomorrow